emberjs/guides/source/testing/testing-controllers.md

 Here we have a controller `PostsController` with some computed properties and an action `setProps`.

+> You can follow along by generating your own controller with `ember generate
+> controller posts`.

 ```app/controllers/posts.js
 export default Ember.Controller.extend({
   propA: 'You need to write tests',